jozecuervo/ofw-tools/README.md

 1. Log in to your OFW account.
 2. Navigate to the appropriate section to access messages.
-3. Follow the OFW instructions to download your messages as a PDF file.
+3. Download your messages as a PDF file.
+Use full pages per message for the best results.

 ### Step 2: Run the Analysis Tool